Sonic2kDBS/long_term_memory/README.md

 ## Limitations (updated 2024)
 - Each memory sticks around for one message. **But** in a conversation, the model can not only remember some previous messages but also some previous shown LTM memories.
 - Memories themselves are past raw conversations filtered solely on length, and some may be irrelevant or filler text. **But** it seems, most models can handel this effortlessly.
 This never had affected any of my conversations until now.
 - Limited scalability: Appending to the persistent LTM database is reasonably efficient, but we currently load all LTM embeddings in RAM, which consumes memory.
 Additionally, we perform a linear search across all embeddings during each chat round. **But** I can't see a limitation in the near future for conversations.
 We have collected less than 100MB raw text conversation data in a Year.
 So it would take over ten years of conversation data to use 1GB of RAM.
+Well, I'm aware, that just the embeddings will loaded to ram.
+But this makes it even less with just 10% of the conversation data size.
 - Only operates in chat mode.
 This also means that as of this writing this extension doesn't work with the API. **Yes**, that's a pity.

 ## How the model Sees the LTM (updated 2024)